SnowGem (XSG) Reaches Market Cap of $1.36 Million

 Buying and Selling SnowGem

-SnowGem can be purchased on the following cryptocurrency exchanges: Graviex, Mercatox and STEX.
-It is usually not possible to purchase alternative cryptocurrencies such as SnowGem directly using US dollars.
-Investors seeking to acquire SnowGem should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SnowGem using one of the exchanges listed above.
+SnowGem can be bought or sold on these cryptocurrency exchanges: STEX, Mercatox and Graviex.
+It is usually not possible to buy alternative cryptocurrencies such as SnowGem directly using US dollars.
+Investors seeking to trade SnowGem should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SnowGem using one of the exchanges listed above.

 Receive News & Updates for SnowGem Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SnowGem and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.